 Accessing remote sites using 4 x 4 vehicles, MEWPS for streetworks and safe climbing techniques for rooftops and towers, the team used state of the art high powered lamps and high resolution photographic equipment to confirm LoS across distances from tens of metres in city centres and up to 40km in rural areas.

-The project involves over 2,200 LoS surveys carried out in less than 18 months and is part of a wider services provision to NEC on this project, including site acquisition and town planning, design, site build modifications and power supply installation and upgrades.
+The project involved over 2,200 LoS surveys and is part of a wider services provision to NEC on this project, including site acquisition and town planning, design, site build modifications and power supply installation and upgrades.

 Services covered: Line of Sight Surveys